Faculty

 Tel:021-54237585 Email: qingjianhan@fudan.edu.cn

 Dr. Qingjian Han received his Ph.D. degree in Cell Biology from Shanghai Institute of Biochemistry and Cell Biology, CAS in 2013.
 From 2013 to 2018, he obtained the postdoctoral training at Duke University Medical Center in USA.
-During this stage of time, his research mainly focused the mechanisms of pain and itch, and his work was published on several important journals in neuroscience including Cell, Neuron, Pain, and J Cell Sci.
 Dr. Han joined the Institutes of Brain Science (IOBS), Fudan University as principal investigator Since Jan.
 2019.
+The work was published on several important journals in neuroscience including Neuron, J Clin Invest, Cell Discov, Environ Int, Br J Pharmacol, Neurosci Bull.

 Enrollment Major